alanreidt/javascript-fundamentals-note/README.md

 > Note: A code, which is ran through an Execution Stack directly, is called *Synchronous*.
 And that, which makes a path through Message queue — *Asynchronous*.
 Because, it's actually handled by some other thread (like Web API) and is performed at the same time, as operations in the Stack is performed.

 ## Lexical Environment
-A *Lexical Environment* is a specification type used to define the association of Identifiers to specific variables and functions based upon the lexical nesting structure of ECMAScript code.
+A *Lexical Environment* is a specification type used to define the association of identifiers to specific variables and functions based upon the lexical nesting structure of ECMAScript code.

 A Lexical Environment is associated with some specific syntactic structure of ECMAScript code such as a FunctionDeclaration, a BlockStatement, or a Catch clause of a TryStatement and a new Lexical Environment is created each time such code is evaluated.